skellis46/embodied-camera/embodied-camera-application-proposal.md

 # edit bin

+The research matters because it is an experimental and speculative approach to investigating how to change and expand the way the human body is in relationship to technologies.
+By drawing together the expertise of dance artists with

+>When my students say they are happy to _be in their bodies_ three times a week, I believe they are actually referring to a heightened awareness of their own [p.63] proprioception, an important perceptual alternative to our vision, and one that is crucial for dealing with disorientation.[@cooper_albright_how_2019 p.62]

+Cooper-Albright suggests that the classes provide her students with a stronger proprioceptive awareness that is "an important alternative" to vision, and that proprioception is fundamental to coping with physical and psychological disorientation.

 is hegemonic and physically limited way of _seeing_ involves a rupture between our visual selves and our feeling selves. be expanded to include alternative